haft2k/WebProject/README.md

 > **_Repo push code and tools of project in school_**

 ```
-- Folder Project 2 is all file src of main project
+- Folder Project 2 is all file src/main/java project
-- Folder Tools is all tool use for project
+- Folder lib is all library add, use for project
 ```

 Tools have file xml install library or use file .jar